-The KS3 the food and nutrition curriculum is designed to develop the following aspects.
+The KS3 food and nutrition curriculum is designed to develop the following aspects.

-Life long association with food - students will explore how and why their dietary needs change throughout life.
-They should already have a range of different practical skills to make a repertoire of predominantly savoury products which meet current guidelines for healthy eating; in line with the ‘Eatwell Guide’ skills are further developed.
+Life-long association with food - students will explore how and why their dietary needs change throughout life.
+They should already have a range of different practical skills to make a repertoire of predominantly savory products which meet current guidelines for healthy eating; in line with the ‘Eatwell Guide’ skills are further developed.
 A key focus will be placed on equipping students with the knowledge and skills to have a healthy association with food and nutrient.

-Citizenship - Ongoing and will enhance their knowledge and understanding of what it means to be a good citizen by promoting, ‘Love, Freedom, Peace, Truth, Justice’ and unity amongst ourselves the community and beyond.
-Examples implemented in food and nutrition lessons are making mince pies and delivering to local charities e.g. homeless for Christmas.
+Citizenship - Ongoing and will enhance their knowledge and understanding of what it means to be a good citizen by promoting, ‘Love, Freedom, Peace, Truth, Justice, and unity amongst ourselves the community, and beyond.
+Examples implemented in food and nutrition lessons are making burns and mince pies and delivering them to local charities e.g. homeless for Christmas.

 Development - Students will enhance their knowledge and understanding of what constitutes a healthy balanced diet and good nutrition.
 The nutritional needs of a teenager and food provenance.